 You can either make a short trip up to Waco or make it a stop on the way further north to Dallas and Fort Worth.

-Although antique stores have been around in Waco for some time, the rise to fame of the local couple Chip and Joanna Gaines through their hit TV show Fixer Upper meant that the town became something of a Mecca for people who want to recycle old furniture.
+Although antique stores have been around in Waco for some time, the rise to fame of the local couple Chip and Joanna Gaines through their hit TV show Fixer Upper meant that the town became something of a pilgrimage point for design and interiors enthusiasts.

 For those who like soft drinks, Waco is a must visit cult city - this is where Dr Pepper was born.
 The headquarters for Dr Pepper are still in Waco, but you can visit the building that used to be where the entire production operated from 1906 to 1960.

-College Station is a young and vibrant college town, less than a 2 hour drive east from Austin.
+Why you should visit: College Station is a young and vibrant college town, less than a 2-hour drive east from Austin.